pseigo/pseigo/README.md

 ## Stack

-Tools I tend to use in my projects.
+Tools I've been using in my projects:

 |Frequency|Technology|
 |-:|:-|